 The Pemberton and Manjimup Wine Regions combine southern latitude with high altitude and has a relatively cool climate, making it ideal for growing pinot noir and chardonnay grapes and suited to the production of refined Bordeaux-style wines.

-- Take the kids for a weekend break to one of the area’s farmstays, complete with baby animals and native wildlife.
-Let’s face it though, cuddly animals aren’t just for kids.
+- Wake up to a misty morning in Nannup or Bridgetown during a weekend break to one of the area’s farmstays, complete with baby animals and native wildlife.